Atharva310101/CS695-Capstone-Project/README.md

 - Fine-tuning RoBERTa on PubMedQA significantly improved performance compared to baseline training on BoolQ.
 - TAPT with 10K samples provided the best balance between sample size and performance improvement.
--

 ## Conclusion
 This project demonstrates that **Task-Adaptive Pre-Training (TAPT)** is an effective strategy to enhance the domain transferability of general-purpose QA models to the biomedical domain.
 By adapting RoBERTa using unlabeled PubMedQA passages before fine-tuning, we achieved significant gains in accuracy and F1 score on the biomedical QA task.

-## Future Work
-- Explore **Domain-Adaptive Pre-Training (DAPT)** in conjunction with TAPT to further improve domain alignment.
-- Implement **multi-task learning** strategies using other biomedical QA datasets to enhance generalization.
-- Investigate **knowledge distillation** techniques to create lightweight models suitable for clinical deployment and real-time inference.